 - Forced Outage Rates.
-PJM EFORd increased from 7.4 percent in 2008 to 8.2 percent in 2009 (January through May).
-The increase in EFORd from 2008 to 2009 was the result of increased forced outage rates for combustion turbine, combined cycle, and nuclear units.
-PJM EFORp decreased slightly from 4.9 percent in 2008 to 4.8 percent in 2009 (January through May).10 The forced outage rates are for the entire PJM footprint. - Outages Outside of Management Control (OMC).
+PJM EFORd remained constant at 7.4 percent from 2008 to 2009 (January through August).
+PJM EFORp decreased from 4.9 percent in 2008 to 3.8 percent in 2009 (January through August).8 The forced outage rates are for the entire PJM footprint. - Generator Performance Factors.
+The equivalent availability factor increased from 83.4 percent for the period January through May 2009 to 86.7 percent for the year to date period January through August 2009.
+This increase was primarily due to a significant decrease in the equivalent planned outage factor and equivalent maintenance outage factor across all unit types during the months June through August 2009. - Outages Outside of Management Control (OMC).
 PJM permits units to use a forced outage rate (XEFORd) for purposes of selling unforced capacity in the Capacity Market, calculated excluding outages that are designated outside management control.
 Use of different forced outage metrics for defining reliability targets and for determining available capacity to meet those reliability targets introduces an inconsistency.
-For example, the EFORd for CTs is 12.6 percent, while the XEFORd for CTs is 10.5 percent.
+For example, the EFORd for CTs is 8.8 percent, while the XEFORd for CTs is 7.6 percent.
 Using artificially reduced outage rates for determining unforced capacity that can be sold in RPM auctions will result in the sale of capacity that is not actually available.
 A forced outage is a forced outage, from the perspective of system reliability, regardless of the cause.